PanosEconomou/notes/Quantum_Fields/Spinors.md

 \rho : \mathbb C \text l(n) \to \text{End}(\Delta_n)
 $$

-defined by the structure theorem for complex clifford algebras, given by
+defined by the structure theorem for complex Clifford algebras, given by

 | $n$  | Representation                                               |
 | :--: | ------------------------------------------------------------ |